Horror movies are already scary enough, but watching a scary movie based on a true story turns the creepiness volume up very, very loudly.

 Like many people, I was shocked by the information.
 Two things contributed to my astonishment.
 One was the men’s twinship, the doubleness that had given them a mutual birth date and now a mutual death date as well.
 Another was the men’s prominence; they had been among New York City’s most well-known obstetrician-gynecologists.

-The film’s primary villain—Jame “Buffalo Bill” Gumb—was inspired by not only Ed Gein, but also Philadelphia serial killer Gary Heidnik, who lured people in his van, brought them home to murder them, and kept their body parts in his refrigerator.
-It was also loosely based on Ted Bundy.
-Buffalo Bill made clothes out of human skin just like Gein, kept sex slaves in his basement like Heidnik, and lured them using fake plaster casts just like Ted Bundy.
+The primary villain in Silence of the Lambs (1991)—Jame “Buffalo Bill” Gumb—was inspired by not only Ed Gein, but also Philadelphia serial killer Gary Heidnik, who lured people in his van, brought them home to murder them, and kept their body parts in his refrigerator.
+Buffalo Bill was also loosely based on Ted Bundy.
+Buffalo Bill made clothes out of human skin just like Gein, kept sex slaves in his basement like Heidnik, and lured them using fake plaster casts like Ted Bundy.

-This is based on, not inspired by, a story in Arizona from the mid-1970s that sounds unbelievable but was corroborated by several sources.
-It’s based on a book by Travis Walton that explains his encounter with a UFO in 1975.
+Fire in the Sky (1993) is based on, not inspired by, a story in Arizona from the mid-1970s that sounds unbelievable, but was corroborated by several sources.
+You can find all the details in a book by Travis Walton that explains his encounter with a UFO in 1975.
 He and about a half-dozen other members of a road crew were dazzled by a yellow light in the sky that upon further examination was a UFO.
 When the object struck Travis with a light beam and appeared to kill him, the other members fled.

 Instead of being killed, though, Travis was discovered five days later—naked, shaking, and a dozen pounds lighter.
 He claims to have been taken aboard the spaceship.